 As discussed earlier, the essence of complementarity is to diversify the learned representations.
 Therefore, we next conduct a multifacet complementarity study including the feature facet, view-label facet, and contrast facet.
 For clarity, we first elaborate each facet and then perform specific experimental investigations.

-Without loss of generality, we follow \cite{lin2021completer} and take bi-view data as an demonstration.
+Without loss of generality, we follow \cite{lin2021completer} and take bi-view data as an example.
 Let $m$ be the data size, $\bm{x}_t^v$ denote the $t$-th sample of the $v$-th view, $f^{(v)}$ and $g^{(v)}$ respectively denote the encoder and decoder for the $v$-th view, with the corresponding network parameters $\theta^v$ and $\phi^v$.
-Then, the embedding representation $\bm{z}_t^v$ of the $t$-th sample in the $v$-th view can be given by $\bm{z}_t^v = f^{(v)}(\bm{x}_t^v)$.
+Then, the embedding representation $\bm{z}_t^v$ of $t$-th sample in $v$-th view can be given by $\bm{z}_t^v = f^{(v)}(\bm{x}_t^v)$.